 Visitor Centre and Restaurant

 Dogs on leads are welcome at the Information Point in the Visitor Centre.
 They are not permitted in the main restaurant area, however there are a few tables nearer the front doors where visitors may sit with well-behaved dogs.
 Alternatively, a gated dog park is located just outside the restaurant doors at the front of the Visitor Centre.
 Picnic tables are also provided for restaurant customers on the patio behind the Visitor Centre and dogs on leads are welcome in this area; water bowls are provided.

 Play Areas and Play Trail

 Well-behaved dogs are welcome along the route of the Play Trail, including the Tree Top Trail, but must be on a lead at all times.
-Please do not allow your dogs to climb onto the play equipment.
+Please do not allow your dogs to climb on the play equipment.